Tomev/qcflow/docs/source/llms/index.rst

     </section>

-`MLflow Tracing <tracing/index.html>`_
+`QCFlow Tracing <tracing/index.html>`_
 --------------------------------------

-MLflow offers comprehensive tracing capabilities to monitor and analyze the execution of GenAI applications.
+QCFlow offers comprehensive tracing capabilities to monitor and analyze the execution of GenAI applications.
 This includes automated tracing GenAI frameworks such as
 LangChain, OpenAI, LlamaIndex, manual trace instrumentation using high-level fluent APIs, and low-level client APIs for fine-grained control.
 This functionality allows you to capture detailed trace data, enabling better debugging, performance monitoring, and insights into complex workflows.
-Whether through decorators, context managers, or explicit API calls, MLflow provides the flexibility needed to trace and optimize the operations of your GenAI models and retain your traced data within the tracking server for further analysis.
+Whether through decorators, context managers, or explicit API calls, QCFlow provides the flexibility needed to trace and optimize the operations of your GenAI models and retain your traced data within the tracking server for further analysis.

 - `Automated tracing with GenAI libraries <tracing/index.html#automatic-tracing>`_: Seamless integration with libraries such as LangChain, OpenAI, LlamaIndex, and AutoGen, for automatic trace data collection.